 Mobile ticketing applications can be used by transit riders to purchase tickets directly on their smartphones.
-Here are five of my recent research projects related to mobile ticketing.
+Here are some of my recent research projects related to mobile ticketing.

 Summary: NJ TRANSIT riders can use a smartphone application (“app”) to purchase tickets and access transit information.
 Most smartphones are equipped with technology that can determine the user’s location; by knowing a customer’s location, NJ TRANSIT could potentially provide customized information directly to passengers based on their location, which is referred to as geotargeting.
 The objective of this research project is to assess NJ TRANSIT passengers’ receptiveness to geotargeting in NJ TRANSIT’s mobile app.
 For more information, read the report here.